 For the wall opposite from my bed, I just ordered this wooden tiered ladder shelf from Urban Outfitters, and it should be here next week!
 It’s the perfect piece for an awkward angled wall in my room, and I can see it being used in so many other ways in the future.
 The storage will be wonderful for books, plants, and maybe a few baskets at the bottom.
 I can’t wait to see my pretty blue and white lamp sitting on it!

 I’ll be sharing photos of my room once I get more things unpacked and the shelf is delivered.
-I’ll also share fun details about my bathroom design soon!
+I’ll also be sharing fun details about my bathroom design!

 Source List (some are affiliate links–thank you!):